-Using and understanding the data – frequently asked questions
+Using and understanding the data – FAQs

 Burden of disease analysis measures the impact of fatal (or years of life lost, YLL) and non-fatal burden (years lived with disability, YLD), with the sum of non-fatal and fatal burden equating the total burden (disability-adjusted life year, DALY).
+YLD are weighted to account for the severity of health impact.

 1 DALY is equivalent to 1 year of healthy life lost.